 In early June of 2019, the Woodbury fire burned more than 123,000 acres of the Superstition Mountains in Tonto National Forest.
 Our service project will focus on much-needed recovery efforts on wilderness trails in the Eastern Superstition Mountains.
-We will be helping the forest service repair trails that were severely damaged after this disastrous fire.
-The exact trails won't be decided upon until after winter 2019 and the decision will be communicated to volunteers then.
-Participants should expect to hike no more than 5 miles with 1,000' elevation gain.
-The project scope will include trail work, rock work, vegetation/fuels removal, and tread work.
-The local Backcountry Horsemen's group will provide pack support for tools, food, and commissary equipment.
-Help rehabilitate this wilderness area and get these trails back in commission for 2020!
+We will be helping the forest service assess and/or repair trails that were severely damaged after this disastrous fire.
+We will car camp in a remote area and hike each day on various trails, flagging trail, assessing damage and work needed, and doing minor trail work.
+Participants should expect to hike 5-10 miles each day with 1,000' elevation gain.
+Help rehabilitate this wilderness area and get these trails back in commission.

 This project is rated as a strenuous project.